Industry

 When would an employee be offered light-duty work?

-Employees should be offered light-duty work based on the fit note given by a medical professional The note will detail exactly what restrictions the employees' health imposes on their ability to perform their regular duties.
+Any light-duty work that is offered to individuals should be based on the fit note provided by a medical professional.
+The note will detail exactly what restrictions the individuals' health imposes on their ability to perform their regular duties.

-An example could be if an employee has a back injury that limits their capacity to undertake their usual tasks as a cleaner, they may be offered different responsibilities until the injury heals.
-The medical professional may recommend that the worker doesn't do any lifting or bending and tries to remain seated as much as possible.
+An example could be if an individual has a back injury that limits their capacity to undertake their usual tasks as a cleaner, they may be offered different responsibilities until they have recovered from the injury and are deemed capable to carry out their role.
+The medical professional may recommend that the individual doesn't do any lifting or bending and tries to remain seated as much as possible.

-In this instance, the employer may offer desk job responsibilities such as administrative tasks until the employee is physically able to carry out their duties again.
+In this instance, the employer may offer a desk job with responsibilities such as administrative tasks until the employee is physically able to carry out physical duties again.

-In some cases, light duties can also be agreed upon by the employee and the employer without the need for a fit note.
+In some cases, light duties can also be agreed upon by the individual and the organisation without the need for a fit note.

-Light duty work is often less physically or mentally demanding than an employee's regular workload.
-The medical professional may note certain restrictions on the tasks an employee can carry out such as no heavy lifting and no driving or sitting stationary for long periods of time.
+Light duty work is often less physically or mentally demanding than an individual's regular workload.
+The medical professional may note certain restrictions on the tasks an individual can carry out such as no heavy lifting, no driving and avoiding sitting stationary for long periods of time.
 Examples of light-duty jobs include:

 • Providing training to team members